miket7f/miket7f.github.io/pages/E Fundamentals.md

 The transistor consists of three ports.
 One is connected to the first N region, which is called the emitter.
 Another connected to the second N region is called the collector.
-The port connected to the P region is called the gate.
+The port connected to the P region is called the base.

 We can think about a transistor as consisting of two diodes facing in opposing directions.
 If we apply a voltage from the emitter to the collector, one of them is always in reverse bias and won't allow current to flow.